Magento 1 to Magento 2 migration: how and why?

 It might seem daunting to look at the negative side of an upgrade, Magento 2 has a great number of improved features.
 Let’s look on the bright side and see what the improvements in Magento 2 are compared to Magento 1.
 Magento 2 resolves main issues of Magento 1, which make it better, easier and faster to use.

-The tech stack is significantly improved in Magento 2, making it modern and up-to date.
-Apache, Redis, PHP 7 and many more – all of these will allow more customisation at both back and front ends.
+The tech stack is significantly improved in Magento 2, making it modern and up-to-date.
+Apache, Redis, PHP 7 and many more – all of these will allow more customization at both back and front ends.
 Using the newest tech stack makes it easier not only from the features’ perspective, but makes compatibility better as some of the older versions of these technologies are becoming unsupported, too.

 If configured correctly, Magento 2’s average loading time is below 2 seconds – which is great for eCommerce platforms.
 This is directly linked to customers maintaining loyalty to the website as it loads quickly and encourages them to return.
 In addition, faster websites are ranked higher by Search engines which, in return, increases traffic.